Camera Calibration and World Coordinates

 - Cover the inspection area with two or more cameras.
 Make sure that fields of view of individual cameras overlap a bit.

 - Place a calibration grid onto the inspection area.
 For each camera, capture the image of a part of the calibration grid.
-The grid defines a world coordinate system used for stitching, and so it should contain some markers from which the coordinates of world plane points will be identifiable for every camera.
+The grid defines a world coordinate system used for stitching, and so it should contain some markers from which the coordinates of world plane points will be identifiable for each camera.

 - Define the world coordinate extents for which each camera will be responsible.
 For example, lets define that camera 1 should cover area from 100 to 200 in X, and from -100 to 100 in Y coordinate; camera 2 - from 200 to 300 in X, and from -100 to 100 in Y.